 Views on the water

-The iconic Thomas Shoal Lighthouse sits majestically closer to the western shore as you near the Severn River.
+The iconic Thomas Shoal Lighthouse sits majestically closer to the western shore of the Chesapeake as you near the Severn River.

 Thomas Shoal Lighthouse